Our Management Team

 Tiana holds a B.S. in Microbiology and an M.S. in Molecular and Cellular Biology, both from Arizona State University.
 She has earned a Certificate in Medical Writing from the University of California, San Diego with a concentration in preparing FDA regulatory submissions and publication planning for industry.

-Larry is the Chief Operating Officer at Amnio Technology, LLC.
+Dawn Holts is the Quality Manager for Amnio Technology, LLC.

 Rachel L. Schwartz-Olson, CPA | Controller